What is the difference between hornets, wasps and bees?

 In the early '90s, there was a lot of doom and gloom forecast by many news programs.
-Many feared these bees would begin spreading and building nests throughout the United States.
+Many feared these bees would begin spreading and would build nests throughout the United States.
 Fortunately, most of the fears were unfounded.
-Killer bees are still a problem when they're found close to humans, but they aren't quite the horror movie many scientists were predicting.
+Killer bees are still a problem when they're found close to humans.
+However, a large new colony is rare, and they aren't quite the horror movie many scientists were predicting.

 Wasps in the United States

 Many people confuse many species of wasps with bees.
 To be fair, it's easy to do.
 They look very similar due to their coloration and often live in organized nests like bees.
 While some do feed on the nectar of plants like bees, it's more common to encounter predator wasps that eat other insects.

 There are two different types of wasps.
 Solitary wasps are just what the names says, solitary insects that live on their own.
 Social wasps live in colonies and are the ones most often mistaken for bees.
 You've probably seen a paper wasp nest at some point while exploring the outdoors.
 It's a white or gray-colored nest that usually hangs in trees.
 But these wasps come into conflict with humans quite often when they make their nests on the eaves of houses or on backyard fences.